svkucheryavski/mdatools/README.md

 What is new
 -----------

-Latest release (0.11.0) is available both from GitHub and on CRAN (released *12.07.2020*).
+Latest release (0.11.0) is available from GitHub.
+It will be available on CRAN soon (release is planned for *17.07.2020*).
 You can see the full list of changes [here](NEWS.md).
 The Bookdown tutorial has been also updated and contains the description of new methods added in the last release.

 How to install